 The theory of complex probabilities was first contemplated by R. Henstock \cite{Henstock}\cite{bartle}, based on a generalized theory of integration that he co-developed with J. Kurzweil.
 The Henstock-Kurzweil integral is similar to a Riemann integral, except the usual $\epsilon$-$\delta$ definition is replaced by: for any prescribed error, $\epsilon$, there is a positive function, $\delta (x)$ (called a gauge), where the intervals $I_n$ and evaluation points $x_n$ in the Riemann sums satisfy $I_n \in [x_n -\delta(x_n) , x_n+\delta (x_n)]$.
 In the Henstock-Kurzweil case the points and intervals are correlated or tagged and the evaluation point is normally taken as one of the endpoints of the interval.
 Henstock-Kurzweil integral reduces to the Riemann integral when the gauge function, $\delta (x)$, is a constant.

 One advantage of the Henstock-Kurzweil integral is that it can still be approximated to arbitrary accuracy by generalized Riemann sums.
 The class of Henstock-integrable functions contains the Lebesgue measurable functions as well as functions that are not absolutely integrable.
-These considerations generalize to infinite dimensionals integrals, which are inductive limits of finite dimensional integrals over cylinder sets that have a well-defined volume and correlated evaluation points and times.
+These considerations generalize to infinite dimensional integrals, which are inductive limits of finite dimensional integrals over cylinder sets that have a well-defined volume and correlated evaluation points and times.
 Precise definitions for the interested reader can be found in \cite{Muldowney}\cite{Katya_1}\cite{Katya_2}.